MrStahlfelge/gdx-gamesvcs/README.md

 # gdx-gamesvcs

-Framework and Implementation for using Game Services (BaaS) with libGDX.
+Framework and implementations for using Game Services (BaaS) with libGDX.

 ![Demo app](/assets/gdxgsgpgs.gif?raw=true "Demo app")